FHantke/brave-browser-wiki/PR-Builder-overview.md

 ## Process overview

-We use ephemeral nodes in AWS for building Android, Linux and Windows (which get stopped after the build and reused at next one - unless TERMINATE_NODE is checked).
+We use ephemeral nodes in AWS for building Android, Linux and Windows (which get stopped after the build and reused at next one).
 For iOS and macOS builds we use persistent cloud and physical machines (which means higher chance to re-use workspaces).

-This Jenkinsfiles in the devops repo define the steps for building on Android `x86`, iOS `arm64`, Linux `x64`, macOS `arm64` and Windowx `x64` with the steps below:
+This Jenkinsfiles in the devops repo define the steps for building on Android `x86`, iOS `x64`, Linux `x64`, Linux `arm64`, macOS `x64`, macOS `arm64`, Windowx `x64`, Windowx `arm64` and Windowx `x86` with the steps below:
-- notify the PR author (or extra destinations) on Slack that build has started
 - checkout source code
-- install dependencies (`npm install --no-optional`) and remove `gclient` lock files
+- install dependencies (`npm install`)
-- test scripts (`npm run test:scripts`)
-- initialize the repository (across runs we do `rm -rf src/brave` to force fetching the latest code then `npm run init`)
+- initialize the repository (across runs we do `npm run sync` to force fetching the latest code or `npm run init` if starting with empty workspace)
-- audit dependencies (`npm run audit_deps`)
-- run lint (`npm run lint`)
 - build
 - gn check (`npm run gn_check`)
+- eslint (`npm run eslint`)
+- JavaScript tests
+- unit tests and browser tests (`npm run test -- brave_unit_tests` and `npm run test -- brave_browser_tests`)
+- upstream tests
+- Storybook build
 - audit network (`npm run network-audit`)
-- unit tests and browser tests (`npm run test -- brave_unit_tests` and `npm run test -- brave_browser_tests`)
-- create binaries (and optionally sign)
+- create binaries
 - upload build artifacts to S3 (`.apk`, `.zip`, `.dmg`, `.pkg`, `.deb`, `.rpm`, `.exe`)
-- report build results and link to artifacts via Slack (to PR author and #build-downloads-bot)
+- report build results and link to artifacts via Slack (to PR author/notify list and #build-downloads-bot)

 Besides the platform builds, there are pipelines that do platform-agnostic (noplatform) checks like:
-- JavaScript lint and unit tests
-- Storybook tests
-- security checks
-- Python lint (pep8)
+- test scripts (`npm run test:scripts`)
+- check if rebased against current Chromium version
+- audit dependencies (`npm run audit_deps`)

-We also use [sonarcloud.io](https://sonarcloud.io) for code quality checks and [CodeQL](https://securitylab.github.com/tools/codeql) for security checks.
+We also use [sonarcloud.io](https://sonarcloud.io) for code quality checks.

 More info at https://github.com/brave/devops/wiki/Browser-CI-CD